Some key points to highlight about the current smartphone market to keep in mind as your company determines its mobility strategy:

 And with mobile hardware maturing, the investment companies make in their mobile solutions now will experience a much longer shelf life requiring smaller continuous deliveries to maintain their service and improve and adapt.
 The buzz right now is all about AI, VR, Voice, bots and so forth, but it misses that there’s a whole portfolio of incredible technology that is mature, tried and tested – waiting to be exploited by enterprises in new and meaningful ways for their employees and customers.

-Allen Smith, Managing Director, DMI Nordics
+Managing Director of DMI Nordics